 If your organization is selling hoagies (submarine sandwiches, grinders, or whatever you may call them in your area of the country), or popcorn, cookie dough or candles, usually the first thing that gets cut from the family budget are things they don’t really “need” – like hoagies, popcorn, cookie dough or candles.

 Let’s continue that metaphor.
 While “sales professionals” may do quite well in their field of expertise, the image of the “salesperson” in the general public is not a very positive one.
 Many parents wonder when their child who has accepted a position as a sales representative as their first job out of college will get a “real job.”
 Even though some colleges now have degree programs in Sales, most of them don’t.
 Many also do not offer degree programs in Advancement, even though every institution of higher learning has an Advancement Office.
 Why?
 Perhaps it’s because trained Development professionals would be very much in demand.
-Rather than producing an alum who could contribute to her Alma Mater, the development professional would be hired by a different institution of higher learning to help them raise significant funds.
+Rather than producing an alum who could contribute to her high school Alma Mater, the development professional would be hired by a different institution of higher learning or large non-profit organization to help them raise significant funds.

 Indeed, Development, as opposed to Fundraising, has the potential to bring in significant dollars in the five- and six-figure range, and even into the seven and eight-figure range.
 It takes a lot of up-front work, initiating, growing and developing relationships, seed-planting, cultivation and harvesting, as well as time for planning, implementing and asking, but projects that continue to interest and engage audiences outside of the organization open the doors to people who want to support the good work that the organization does precisely because of what the organization does – not because of what it sells.